flyx/gps-osx/README.md

  * You can use `[Command]+C / +V / +X`, but other shortcuts will still require `[Ctrl]` instead.
 You cannot set them to `[Command]+[Key]` in the key bindings editor, as `[Command]` isn't recognized as a modifier key there.
- * Currently, pyObject and pyGtk are not supported.
-You will get some error messages because of this.
-   This may or may not be easy to fix in the GPS build script - I didn't try yet.
  * This list is not complete and will probably be grow as I use my native GPS.

 ## What else can be done

-If we can get rid of those pesty Python problems, it might be possible to merge everything into a redistributable app bundle, using [gtk-mac-bundler][6].
+It might be possible to merge everything into a redistributable app bundle, using [gtk-mac-bundler][6].
 I'm not sure whether this is doable without an unreasonable amount of work.